These are all the free outdoor movies in Toronto this summer

 The city's seminal outdoor movie film festival is back with nine screenings every Sunday throughout the summer.
 Like the rest of the TOPS screenings, each one is carefully curated and paired with a Canadian-made short shown before the feature.

-Alternating between Kew Gardens and Ivan Forest Park in The Beaches, this annual outdoor movie series spans every Wednesday in July and August.
+Taking place at Kew Gardens in The Beaches, this annual outdoor movie series spans every Wednesday in July and August.
 Programming includes a mix of new and old family-friendly films and free popcorn.

 After a successful introductory run in one of the city's newest parks last year, TOPS is back at the Corktown Common overlooking the skyline with a four-film series every Thursday in July, also with on-site food trucks and a merch booth.